-20 products under $20 to organize your dorm | CNN Underscored
+Keep your dorm spotless with these 20 items under $20 | CNN Underscored

 Room Essentials 3-Drawer Cart ($12; target.com)

 Extra drawer space is so clutch in a dorm room, and this lightweight plastic three-drawer unit is super versatile.
-It can be used to store smaller items of clothing like socks, underwear and PJs, freeing up space in larger, dorm-issued drawers for bulkier items like sweats; turned into a rolling vanity if you’re a person with a large collection of hair styling tools, makeup, nail polish, etc.; or serve as a nightstand in which to store all those items you like to keep right by the bed.
+It can be used to store smaller items of clothing like socks, underwear and PJs, freeing up space in larger, dorm-issued drawers for bulkier items like sweats; it can be turned into a rolling vanity if you’re a person with a large collection of hairstyling tools, makeup, nail polish, etc.; or it can serve as a nightstand in which to store all those items you like to keep right by the bed.

 DormCo Headside Caddy ($12.94; amazon.com)

-Fields picked out this slightly different take on the bedside caddy, which attaches to a headboard rather than sliding between the mattress and the bedframe.
+Fields picked out this slightly different take on the bedside caddy, which attaches to a headboard rather than sliding between the mattress and the bed frame.
 “It stores all of your bedside necessities without taking up any space in your dorm room,” she says, “making it a great choice for small dorms that don’t have the space for a nightstand.”

 DormCo The Cookin Caddy ($14.88, originally $19.99; amazon.com)

 If you plan to have a mini fridge in your dorm room, Fields recommends a different kind of caddy to turn the unit into storage.
-The Cooking Caddy, which has pockets that can hold plates, utensils and even non-perishable snacks “saves space by holding everything you need to dine in your dorm room while it fits right over your dorm mini fridge,” Fields says.
+The Cooking Caddy, which has pockets that can hold plates, utensils and even nonperishable snacks, “saves space by holding everything you need to dine in your dorm room while it fits right over your dorm mini fridge,” Fields says.

-Using vertical space for organization is key to maximizing a small space.
-Your dorm doesn’t allow you to drill holes in the wall?
-No problem!
-“These adhesive floating shelves can save your life,” Rush says.
-“Since they are adhesive, stay away from filling them with heavier items (i.e. chemistry textbooks).
-But they’re great for things like beauty product organization, lightweight paperbacks, photos of your mom, etc.”

-For the most part, multi-purpose storage solutions are the name of the game when it comes to picking products to keep your dorm room organized, but sometimes a specialty item is exactly what’s needed.
-This inexpensive hair dryer caddy uses 3M’s Command adhesive strips to secure the unit to the wall, allowing you to take advantage of vertical space without damaging the walls.

 Rush calls this turntable “the most crucial and versatile piece for dorm room organization.”
 It has many, many uses, Rush says, offering a few ideas.
 “It’s perfect for both desktop organization and also beauty product organization — especially if your dorm desk doubles as a vanity.”